Medicaid Hospice Benefits.

 Applying for hospice services.

 Once a patient meets the criteria listed above, they are eligible to begin hospice service.
 Crossroads Hospice & Palliative Care will meet with patients and their families to admit the patient and begin care.

-The Crossroads Hospice & Palliative Care Admissions Nurse will be happy to answer any questions the family has about hospice services and the admissions paperwork.
-We are able to begin delivering hospice services, equipment, and supplies as soon as the patient as admitted, ensuring a smooth transition into hospice care for the patient and their family.
+The Crossroads Hospice & Palliative Care admissions nurse will be happy to answer any questions the family has about hospice services and the admissions paperwork.
+We are able to begin delivering hospice services, equipment, and supplies as soon as the patient is admitted, ensuring a smooth transition into hospice care for the patient and their family.

 Medicaid & hospice frequently asked questions.

 What is the cost of hospice care for patients using Medicaid?

 Hospice services are typically 100% covered with no out-of-pocket costs for patients and their families.
 They typically see no bills for hospice services as the hospice care reimbursement is handled between the hospice care organization and Medicaid.